Ocean Climate Laboratory

 - Facilitate international exchange of oceanographic data

-The OCL includes the International Data Exchange Group that conducts programs related to international affairs and oceanographic data exchange and also supports World Data Center for Oceanography, Silver Spring (WDC).
-Operated under the auspices of the U.S. Academy of Sciences, WDC is one of the U.S. discipline subcenters within the World Data Center system.
+The OCL includes the International Data Exchange Group that conducts programs related to international affairs and oceanographic data exchange and also supports World Data Service for Oceanography, Silver Spring (WDS) (previously the World Data Center (WDC) for Oceanography).
+Operated under the auspices of the U.S. Academy of Sciences, the WDS is one of the U.S. discipline subcenters within the World Data System.
 There are two other World Data Centers for Oceanography: World Data Center for Oceanography in Obninsk (Russia), and World Data Center for Oceanography in Tianjin (People's Republic of China).

 The OCL directs the international Global Oceanographic Data Archaeology and Rescue (GODAR) Project.
 Initiated by the NODC and WDC, this project was subsequently endorsed by the Intergovernmental Oceanographic Commission.
 The GODAR Project has resulted in an increase of over eight million historical ocean temperature casts, 200,000 plankton casts, as well as many other data.